2502635892/learnGit/readme.txt

 Git tracks changes of files.
 My stupid boss still prefers SVN. i love git!
-Creat a new branch is quick!.
+Creat a new branch is quick and simple!